Algerian online journalist given a suspended two-month prison sentence for “insulting a statutory body”

 October 7, 2019: Saïd Boudour is charged, among other things, with “harming the morale of the troops” and “harming the integrity of the national territory and national unity.”

-October 6, 2019: Saïd Boudour is arrested and interrogated by the police at the Department of National Security in Oran as a result of certain Facebook posts.
+October 6, 2019: Saïd Boudour is arrested and interrogated by the police at the Department of National Security in Oran about some of his Facebook posts.

 Related